https://www.deakin.edu.au/__data/assets/image/0009/551781/22824_Bachelor-of-Vision-Science-Master-of-Optometry_Hero.jpg

 Pathways

 If you did not meet the selection requirements for this course don't despair, we have further pathway options available.
 Are you a Year 12 student?
 You may be interested in our Regional and Remote Entry Scheme.
 Our Indigenous Entry Stream is available for this course providing a specialised pathway for Indigenous students to become healthcare practitioners.
-Explore your options to get ready for the Bachelor of Vision Science/Master of Optometry using our Pathways Finder.
+Explore your options to get ready for the Bachelor of Vision Science/Master of Optometry using our pathways finder.

 This course provides a pathway to higher degree by research courses and other postgraduate coursework programs.